vkdolea/age-system/README.md

 - **Spanish**: by Discord user *ForjaSalvaje#2419*.

 ## [Change log](https://github.com/vkdolea/age-system/wiki/Release-Notes)
+## 0.8.3 [2021-10-03]
+### Added
+- After using chat button to apply damage to tokens, a chat message with summary of all damage dealt will be sent privatelly to game master, for a quick review.
+- Included automation to apply damage when using Injury system.
+The following options are available: (1) force selected tokens to roll for Toughness and evaluate their chat outputs and them apply Injuries using buttons inside each chat card; (2) Let all tokens roll for Toughness and then automatically apply Injuries on target (a message will be sent privately to GMs with summary); (3) Allow players to roll the Toughness Test for their owned tokens - each player will receive a whispered message from GM with a button to roll for the Toughness Test with all necessary modifiers already set; with GM opted for the "Inflict Injury" option, the message with the roll will inform the Injury taken.
+If the option was no selected, the user will be prompted to select with Injury to take in a failed roll.

+### Fixed
+- When applying more damage then the current total of Health or Fortune, final value for token will be zero (and not a negative number as before).

 ## 0.8.2 [2021-09-29]
 ### Added
 - Modern AGE Companion alternate damage Injury is now a selectable option.
 Basic Toughness roll implemented, no automation (yet).
 Check [Injury Bar wiki](https://github.com/vkdolea/age-system/wiki/Injury-bar) for details on how it works.